Decomposition of the longest element of the Weyl group using factors corresponding to the highest roots: Decomposition in

+\underline{Conjugation with $s_\tau$}.
 The roots $(1),(2),(4),(8)$ in \eqref{eq_reduce_1_E8_12} do not change, so the corresponding factors do not change after conjugation with $s_\tau$.
 The roots $(3),(5),(6)$ are reduced by $\tau$ after conjugation.
-In the case $(7)$, the root is increased by $\tau$ after conjugation.
+In case $(7)$, after conjugation, the root increases by $\tau$.

-The root (7) in \eqref{eq_reduce_1_E8_13} is the highest root $\alpha_{max}$ in $E_8$, The root (8) in \eqref{eq_reduce_1_E8_12} is the highest root $\alpha^{e7}_{max}$ in $E_7 \subset E_8$, see \eqref{eq_not_E8_1} and Table \ref{tab_factoriz_all}.
+The root (7) in \eqref{eq_reduce_1_E8_13} is the highest root $\alpha_{max}$ in $E_8$, The root (8) in \eqref{eq_reduce_1_E8_12} is the highest root $\alpha^{e7}_{max}$ in $E_7 \subset E_8$, see \eqref{eq_not_E8_1} and Table \ref{tab_highest_roots_EFG}.
 The decomposition \eqref{eq_reduce_1_E8_10} is transformed as follows: